WealthWaveONE

 Here, you could start with Card 1, which has the lowest balance by far—even though it has a higher interest rate than Card 3.

 Then you could zero out Card 2, which has a similar balance to Card 3 but a significantly higher interest rate.
-This is why writing down information about each of your debts was such an important step—making these decisions will help you build momentum as you steadily eliminate each, one at a time.
+This is why writing down information about each of your debts is such an important step—making these decisions will help you build momentum as you steadily eliminate each, one at a time.

 Repeat this process until you’re credit card debt-free.
 Your goal is to have zero balances, but remember—don’t close the credit card accounts—it’s generally better to keep paid-off accounts open, from a credit score standpoint.

 Many people stop charging things and stay out of credit card debt by stashing their cards in a safe place.
-Another way to stay out of credit card debt is to use check cards and mobile pay that pulls from the balance of your checking account.
+Another way to help stay out of credit card debt is to use check cards and mobile pay that pull from the balance of your checking account.
 Also, consider cancelling digital subscriptions like online video streaming services you don’t use much and put that money toward your debt payments.

 One way to lower your monthly mortgage payment is to consider refinancing, which could help you free up cash to accelerate your debt payoff.
 By paying on time, correcting credit report errors, and reducing debt, your credit score should improve.
 And in time, you may qualify for a more favorable interest rate or type of loan on your home.